fieryhenry/battlecats/README.md

 Here are some current problems with the app:

 - [ ] Some animations are broken
-- [ ] Can't really scroll in the upgrade menu
+- [ ] Can't see current upgrade level of cats
 - [ ] Freezing if too many enemies die
 - [ ] Cat cannon firing strangely
+- [ ] Crashing when trying to go to the catfood shop when you don't have enough catfood

 List is not exhaustive, there are probably lots of other issues that I haven't noticed yet.